 - Exchange ideas.
 In many questions your partners face similar problems as you do.
 A regular exchange can help to find optimal solutions.

 Identify risks and prepare alternatives

 In order to lead your company through this time, an efficient risk management is important.
 To this end, a comprehensive Business Continuity Plan should be developed (or updated) in the near future.
-Scenario analysis helps for the short term.
-Doing this you are prepared for all eventualities and can estimate the consequences of different future developments.

 - Create a comprehensive plan for the best case, the trend case and the worst case.